Jackson-Reed High School: 2010s

-Along with several other D.C. public schools, the campus was renovated in 2011, bringing it to the LEED Gold standard.
+Along with several other DC public schools, the campus was renovated in 2011, bringing it to the LEED Gold standard.
 For the 2010–11 school year, Wilson held classes in a temporary space at the University of the District of Columbia.
-The renovated school reopened in October, and festivities included a 75th anniversary celebration.
+The renovated school reopened in October, and festivities included a 75th-anniversary celebration.

 Childers wrote that the school had been "increasingly troubled" before 2012.

 In June 2014, Cahall came out as gay to his students during the school's gay pride day.
 He said that his students inspired him to come out.
-The Westboro Baptist Church had stated that it was going to protest against that pride day.
+The Westboro Baptist Church had stated that it was going to protest against Pride Day.

 Cahall left his post in December 2014, in the middle of the school year, after DCPS announced that his contract would not be renewed.
 Cahall said his contract was not renewed due to low test scores.
 In 2015, Cahall became the principal of Thomas Edison High School of Technology.

-In spring 2015, a panel headed by teachers and other employees, parents, and members of the surrounding community examined candidates for the principal position.
+In the spring of that year, a panel headed by teachers and other employees, parents, and members of the surrounding community examined candidates for the principal position.
 DCPS ultimately hired Kimberly Martin, who had served as the principal of Lorain Admiral King High School in Lorain, Ohio, from 2003 to 2005, after teaching there for five years; as principal of Thomas W. Harvey High School in Painesville, Ohio, from 2005 to 2012; and as principal of Aspen High School in Aspen, Colorado, from 2012 to 2015.
-She began her term as principal of Wilson on June 29, 2015.
+She began her term as principal of Wilson on 29 June 2015.

-In 2015, DCPS proposed a $15.6 million budget for Wilson, down $300,000 from the previous year, despite a projected enrollment of more students.
+In 2015, DCPS proposed a $15.6 million budget for Wilson, down $300,000 from the previous year, despite a projected increase in enrollment.